dxw/whippet/readme.md

 - whippet console (using php --auto-prepend-file=init.php -a?)
   - easier to do after we've sorted out whippet-server
   - No wait. wpcli does this. wp shell!
+- Add some way to provide a helpful description in a generator
+- whippet generate with no arguments should print an error message

 ## Later